zahmedgit/dsc-json-apis-intro-v2-1-nyc-ds-033020/README.md

 ## Introduction

-In this section, you'll learn about an additional data type: JSON files.
-Files with a JSON format are extensively used on the web, and is the new standard data format for the web.
-You'll also learn about APIs and why they're important to you as a data scientist.
+In this section, you’ll learn about an additional data type: JSON (which stands for JavaScript Object Notation), as well as APIs (Application Programming Interfaces).

-Before JSON files were widely adopted, XML files were used.
-You'll have a chance to learn about XML files in the Appendix for this section.
+JSON is the new standard data format for the web.
+An older data format that is still used on the web is XML, or Extensible Markup Language, which you’ll have a chance to learn more about in the Appendix.
+APIs are one of the many ways you’ll access data as a data scientist.

 ## Working with JSON files